felixludos/omni-fig/README.rst

         return msg # anything this script should return

 Any function or class that should be specified in the config should be registered as a ``component``.
 When "pulling" a component (a config node that contains the ``_type`` key), the config system will automatically get the corresponding class/function and call it (returning the created instance/output).
-You can also define and register ``modifier``s to dynamically specify mix-ins that you want to make to the components in the config (using the ``_mod`` key in the same node as ``_type``).
+You can also define and register ``modifier`` to dynamically specify mix-ins that you want to make to the components in the config (using the ``_mod`` key in the same node as ``_type``).

 It is highly recommended that you create a profile info yaml file and set the environment variable ``FIG_PROFILE`` to the full path to that profile info file.
 For example, the profile might contain: